RegisKouassi/RegisKouassi.github.io/index.markdown

 <p>
  Welcome!
 I am a PhD Candidate in  <a href="https://sceco.umontreal.ca/english/home/"> Economics at University of Montreal</a>.
-My research uses econometrics to understand how environmental shocks interact with public policies to determine economic outcomes. <br>
+My main fields of research are Environmental Economics and Applied Economics. <br>
 </p>

 <p>